kubernetes-sigs/cluster-api/docs/book/src/tooling/clusterctl.md

 <aside class="note warning">
-<h1>Deprecation Notice</h1>
+<h1>⚠️ Upcoming breaking changes</h1>

-This utility has been deprecated in v1alpha2 and will be removed in a future version.
+This utility, in its current form will be superseded by `clusterctl v2`.
+A design doc can be found [here](https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/proposals/20191016-clusterctl-redesign.md)

 </aside>